kristianp335/NobiRequestForm/replit.md

 ## Recent Changes

+- June 24, 2025: Moved financial fields and category selection to bottom of form
-- June 24, 2025: Reordered form fields to match exact sequence from example JSON structure
+- Reordered form fields to match exact sequence from example JSON structure
 - Converted to use standard Liferay CSS classes (sheet, form-group, control-label, etc.)
 - Reduced custom CSS from 140 lines to minimal 4 lines
 - Fixed Shadow DOM conflict error when multiple client extensions on same page